List of Beverly Hills, 90210 characters: Brenda Walsh

-Shannen Doherty portrays Brenda Walsh (main, season 1–4), twin sister of Brandon.
+Shannen Doherty portrays Brenda Walsh (seasons 1–4), the twin sister of Brandon.
 She felt very lonely when she first arrived in Beverly Hills, but soon became friends with Donna, Kelly, Steve, David, and Andrea.
-She met and dated her twin brother's friend Dylan McKay.
-She was the nice girl until around the second season when her character began to progress into being more rebellious and devious.
+She met and dated her twin brother's friend, Dylan McKay.
+She was the nice girl until around the second season, when her character began to progress into being more rebellious and devious.
 She went to Europe during the summer after her junior year of high school and had a short-lived romance with Rick (played by Dean Cain) and eventually met and almost married Stuart, the son of one of Jim's business partners.
 Later, after she ended this relationship, she got the lead role in a production of Cat on a Hot Tin Roof and a subsequent spot in a London summer acting program.
 She was able to get admission to the program and departed Beverly Hills.
 A letter Brandon received from Dylan revealed that he and Brenda got back together during his time in London.
 They would eventually split up, and Brenda would continue touring as an actress.
 She was mentioned from time to time after Doherty was fired from the series (especially in Season 5) but never appeared again after that point.
 Brenda appeared in the first season of the spin-off series 90210.
 Brenda returns to Beverly Hills to star in a play and takes the opportunity to spend time with Kelly after gaining success as a theater actress and stage director in London.
 She subsequently agrees to direct a high school musical at West Beverly Hills High when the original director is no longer available.
-Her relationship with Kelly along with both women's lingering feelings for Dylan have become focal points for the two best friends.
+Her relationship with Kelly and both women's lingering feelings for Dylan have become focal points for the two best friends.
 Brenda then finds out that she can never become pregnant.
 She tries to hide this fact from Kelly by trying to push her away.
 She later tells Kelly that she slept with Ryan.
 The two eventually reconcile.
-In the season finale, Brenda returns and offers her support to Adrianna who is having a baby.
-Meanwhile, it is revealed that Brenda had adopted a baby girl from China.
+In the season finale, Brenda returns and offers her support to Adrianna, who is having a baby.
+Meanwhile, it is revealed that Brenda adopted a baby girl from China.